saharikahsahay/hospital-supply-chain-analytics/README.md

 # U.S. Hospital Supply Chain & Inventory Optimization

 ## Overview
-This project analyzes hospital supply chain and inventory data to identify stockout risk, evaluate replenishment needs, and assess the financial impact of inventory decisions.
+This project analyzes supply chain and inventory data from a simulated medium-sized hospital to identify stockout risk, evaluate replenishment needs, and assess the financial impact of inventory decisions.
 SQL and PostgreSQL were used to develop inventory and replenishment metrics, with Tableau used to visualize operational trends and risk areas.

 ## Tools
+Dataset: The dataset represents a simulated medium-sized hospital and includes inventory, patient demand, staffing, vendor, and financial data.
+This project specifically focuses on the inventory and supply chain components.
 - PostgreSQL
 - SQL
 - Tableau Public